Where will be Wales's Special Place?

+An original copy of the first Welsh language Bible has gone on display at the home of its 16th-century translator, owned and managed by us.
 Ty Mawr Wybrnant, near Penmachno in Snowdonia, is where Bishop William Morgan was born in 1545.
-He was commissioned by Elizabeth I to translate the Bible in 1588 and his work is widely seen as the single most important act in ensuring the survival of the Welsh language.
+He was commissioned by Elizabeth I to translate the Bible in 1588, widely seen as ensuring the survival of the Welsh language.

 Check out the full story here